Skip Navigation

 Annotation: This policy brief describes a project to improve oral health care for young children at 12 federally qualified health center clinic sites with co-located oral health and primary care services in Los Angeles County, California.
 Contents include program goals to reduce barriers to obtaining oral health care for infants and young children from birth through age 5 and strategies and interventions to meet program goals.
 Topics include infrastructure, practice-management technical assistance, training, quality-improvement learning collaboratives, community systems development, and policy analysis.
 Additional topics include the location and characteristics of participating clinics, the number of visits for children by project year and quarter, and policy implications.

-Keywords: Access to health care, California, Clinics, Community health centers, County programs, Dental care, Infants, Local initiatives, Oral health, Policy development, Primary care, Program improvement, Public health infrastructure, Quality assurance, Service integration, Systems development, Technical assistance, Training, Work force, Young children
+Keywords: Access to health care, California, Clinics, Community health centers, County programs, Infants, Local initiatives, Oral health, Oral health care, Policy development, Primary care, Program improvement, Public health infrastructure, Quality assurance, Service integration, Systems development, Technical assistance, Training, Work force, Young children

 U.S. Office of the Assistant Secretary for Health.
 2016.
 Public health 3.0: A call to action to create a 21st public health infrastructure.
 Rockville, MD: U.S. Office of the Assistant Secretary for Health, 39 pp.